Skip to content

 • Handles slug conflicts (prompts for alternatives if directory exists)

-• Creates and checks out the target branch
+• Creates and checks out the target branch in the execution checkout

 • Opens WorkflowContext.md for review